tfpauly/draft-ohai-chunked-ohttp/draft-ohai-chunked-ohttp.md

 Chunked OHTTP requests start with the same header as used for the non-chunked variant, which consists of a key ID, algorithm IDs, and the KEM shared secret.
-This header is followed by chunks of data protected with HPKE, each of which is preceded by a length field encoded as a variable-length integer (as defined in {{Section 16 of !QUIC=RFC9000}}).
-The final chunk is indicated with a length of 0, which means it extends to the end of the outer stream.
+This header is followed by chunks of data protected with HPKE, each of which is preceded by a variable-length integer (as defined in {{Section 16 of !QUIC=RFC9000}}) that indicates the length of the chunk.
+The final chunk is preceded by a length field with the value 0, which means the chunk extends to the end of the outer stream.

 ~~~
 Chunked Encapsulated Request {